Our Gardening Year 2023

 We’ve learned from experience that doing it too early risks a late frost taking out this year’s flowers on all the macrophylla/mopheads.
 It’s a tedious job, but the Jakoti shears are ideal for snipping back to just above the new growth, as well as taking out any dead stems missed in the autumnal removal of shoots.
 We just got away with it!
 A frost 2 days later scorched the upper leaves of some of the more tender and exposed cultivars.

 2 sessions of selective daffodil and erythronium hand pollination.
 Cut all the grass again. salt some paths.
 Bring in more logs from the field, split the thick ones, and Fiona stacks them.
-Produce my first what3Plants video with Clipchamp, and upload it to Youtube.
+Produce my first what3Plants video with Clipchamp, and upload it to YouTube.
 More log collecting/splitting/stacking.

 Lots more hand weeding – nearly got around all the garden for the second time this year, and weed levels are pretty low – for now!